HarshGupta-2002/Budgetwise/README.md

-## To-do
+## To-Do

 ### Savings Goals
-- **Set Savings Goals**: Users can set savings goals with a target amount and a target date.
-- **Track Progress**: The system automatically tracks progress towards these goals based on the user's transactions.
+- **Set Goals & Track Progress**: Users can set savings goals with a target amount & target date and automatically track the progress based on the transactions.

 ### Reports
 - **Visual Representations**: Reports include visual aids such as pie charts and bar graphs to represent spending categories.